-Note: I am typically unable to respond to individual email due to a chronic medical condition.
-Once classes start, asking questions in-person, either in or after class or in office hours will be the best way to communicate with me.
+Note 1: I am typically unable to respond to individual email due to a chronic medical condition.
+Once classes start, asking questions in person, either in class, after class, or in office hours will be the best way to communicate with me.
 Until then, this webpage will contain all currently available information about the course.

 Note 2 : This FAQ may be updated to reflect any new frequently asked questions (to which I have answers), so please check back if you ask me a question not addressed here.
 (And if there isn't an update, it probably means I don't have an answer yet!)

-- For questions regarding prerequisites, please see the FAQs under Prerequisites below.
+- For questions regarding prerequisites---whether you can take this course given your background coursework---please see the FAQs under Prerequisites below.

 - For any questions or issues regarding enrollment not answered in this FAQ, please email Janeen Orr (firstname.lastname@example.org).

-- Finally, Networks II will not be offered for technical writing any more; no special exceptions!
+- Finally, Networks II is no longer offered for technical writing; no special exceptions!

 Instructor: Arpita Ghosh, 206 Gates Hall

 Note (again): I am typically unable to respond to email due to a chronic medical condition.
-Asking questions in-class, after class, or in office hours (after the course starts) is the best way to communicate with me.
+Asking questions in class or in office hours (after the course starts) is the best way to communicate with me.

-Ofice hours start the week of February 5.
+Ofice hours will start the week of February 4.
 There will be no office hours during February break and Spring break.